SilkRose/Pony/src/stories/timeless-tears/timeless-tears.md

 "Thank you."

-"You lover her, don't you, darling?"
+"You love her, don't you, darling?"

 "Yes."